Why Attorneys Need to Offer Unbundled Legal Services

 When you offer limited scope representation, it becomes easier to focus on your methods and procedures.
 If you notice repetitive tasks, you can start to automate those to increase efficiency and accuracy.

 Tools like Text Expander, Gavel, and DocStyle can automate your typing, document drafting, and document formatting.
-Practice management software can automate your tasks assignments and create workflows.
+Practice management software can automate your task assignments and create workflows.

 Delegation tools